emanuel8006/emanuel8006/resume.md

 Name: Emanuel Galindo Garcia
-Education: First-Year at Northeastern University, majoring in Computer Science and Mathematics.
+Education: First year at Northeastern University, majoring in Computer Science and Mathematics.
+My expected graduation date is May of 2029.